 Tivoli Storage Manager provides strategies to protect data if a disaster occurs.
-These strategies include storage pool protection and node replication on a remote site, sending backups on tape to a remote site, device replication, and configuring storage area network (SAN) solutions.
+These strategies include node replication on a remote site, storage pool protection, database protection, tape backups on a remote site, and device replication to a standby server.

 Replication to a remote site